istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 In this task you looked at three ways to call external services from an Istio mesh:

-1. Configuring Istio to allow access to any external service on some ports.
+1. Configuring Istio to allow access to any external service.

 1. Use a service entry to register an accessible external service inside the mesh.
 This is the recommended approach.

 1. Configuring the Istio sidecar to exclude external IPs from its remapped IP table.

-The first approach directs traffic through the Istio sidecar proxy but it allows access to any service on any port that has no HTTP service or service entry defined in the mesh.
-You can't monitor access to external services and you can't apply Istio features on traffic to external services.
+The first approach directs traffic through the Istio sidecar proxy, including calls to services that are unknown inside the mesh.
+When using this approach, you can't monitor access to external services and you can't apply Istio features on traffic to them.
-You can easily switch to the second approach for a specific port by simply creating a service entry for that port.
+You can easily switch to the second approach for specific services by simply creating service entries for them.
-This means you can use this approach initially to allow access to any external service.
-Later, you can decide to start controlling access to external services for specific ports and enable traffic monitoring and control features as they are needed.
+This allows you to initally access any external service and then later decide to start controlling access to enable traffic monitoring and control features as they are needed.

 The second approach lets you use all of the same Istio service mesh features for calls to services inside or outside of the cluster.
 You saw how to monitor access to external services and set a timeout rule for calls to an external service.

 The third approach bypasses the Istio sidecar proxy, giving your services direct access to any external server.
 However, configuring the proxy this way does require cluster-provider specific knowledge and configuration.